bluethumpasaurus/gpmt2/README.md

 ## Goals

-- The ultimate goal of the project is to make an OS version of the tool
+- The ultimate goal of the project is to make an OSS version of the tool
 - Initial development will focus on replicating functionality of the original GPMT tool, in the following order of tools (subject to adjustment):
   1. gp_log_collector
   2. analyze_session